ncpr1996/blogs_backup/cludunvz6001108juegzgf8y0.md

 * The `cat /etc/group` command in Linux is used to display information about groups stored in the system's group file.

-* When you run this command, it shows a list of all groups on the system, along with details such as the group name, group ID (GID), and a list of users who belong to each group.
+* This command displays a list of all the groups that are present on the system, along with group IDs (GIDs), names, and user memberships in each group.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1711784541261/425f6b27-ef5f-46f0-a2c7-cdb4a59af2b7.png align="center")